Steriva/FEniCSx-tutorials/_sources/chapter3/steadyStokes.md

     \end{array}
 \right.
 \end{equation}
 This problem has a saddle point structure, making its numerical solution non-trivial.
-Moreover, there exists a connection between the finite dimensional functional space of velocity and pressure referred to as the Taylor-Hood *inf-sup* compatible spaces.

-In order to have a stable solution {cite}`quarteroni_2016`, the most common couple is given by parabolic FE $P2$ for the velocity and linear finite element for pressure $P1$.

 Before entering into the details of the Galerkin problem let us derive the weak formulation.
 Let $\mathcal{V}\subset[\mathcal{H}^1]^d,\; \mathcal{V}_0[\subset\mathcal{H}^1]^d$ the velocity trial and test spaces defined as